a) Some observations on church leadership:

-I felt his demeanour change to being defensive and he answered;
+I felt his demeanour change to being very defensive and he answered;

 “Oh no!
 A minister is worth every penny”.

-I think his answer was rather naive and was missing the point.
+I think that his answer was rather naïve and was missing the point.

 d) Here’s some horrific statistics about church leaders in the U.S.A. on Church leadership problems: